rubyforgood/pet-rescue/README.md

 * `rails db:migrate` to run all migrations
 * `rails db:seed` to load seed data
 * `rails s` to run the local server
-* 'localhost:3000' in browser to access the application
+* `localhost:3000` in web browser to access the application

 A user account is associated with either an adopter account or staff account.
 Staff accounts by default are `verified: false` and belong to `organization_id: 1`